Dynflow/dynflow/doc/pages/source/documentation/index.md

 1. Trigger user creation, argument is an unsaved ActiveRecord user object
-1. Planning: The user is stored in local DB (in the Dynflow hosting application) within the planning phase.
+1. Planning: The user is stored in local DB (in the Dynflow hosting application) within the `plan` phase.
 The record is marked as incomplete.
 1. Running: Operations needed for the user in external services with (e.g.) REST call.
     The phase finishes when the all the external calls succeeded successfully.
 1. Finalizing: The record in local DB is marked as done: ready to be used.
-Potentially, saving some data that were retrieved in the running phase back to the local database.
+Potentially, saving some data that were retrieved in the `run` phase back to the local database.

-For that reason there are transactions around whole planning and finalizing phase (all action's plan methods are in one transaction).
+For that reason there are transactions around whole `plan` and `finale` phase (all action's plan methods are in one transaction).
-If anything goes wrong in the planning phase any change made during planning to local DB is reverted.
+If anything goes wrong in the `plan` phase any change made during planning to local DB is reverted.
 Same holds for finalizing, if anything goes wrong, all changes are reverted.
 Therefore all finalization methods has to be **idempotent**.